Introduction Java Spring Interview Questions And Answers

 Q2.
 List some of the important advantages of Spring Framework?

-This is the basic Java Spring Interview Questions asked in an interview.
-It basically works on two design principles i.e., Dependency Injection and Aspect-Oriented Programming.
+There are the basic Java Spring Interview Questions asked in an interview.
+It basically works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.

 Below are some of the important features: